QChASM/AaronTools-docs/source/tutorials/coding_with_geometries.rst

 Here, you will find tutorials and explanations for using AaronTools' functions, classes, and subroutines pertaining to our most basic atomic structure
 object: :py:meth:`AaronTools.geometry.Geometry`.
+An AaronTools :code:`Geometry` consists of a set of a list of :doc:`../api/atoms` objects along with other data associated with the molecule.

 File Input/Output
 -----------------